-The Office of Student Conduct and Judicial Affairs may impose one or more of the following sanctions on an organization for violation of the Student Code of Conduct or University Policy:
+The Vice President for Student Services/Dean of Students may impose one or more of the following sanctions on an organization for violation of the Student Code of Conduct or University Policy:

-- · Letter of Reprimand; - Social Probation; - Require restitution, educational seminars, and/or community service; - Suspend the organization's right to do one or more of the following: - -publicly post signs; - -set up a table or exhibit; - -publicly raise funds or make a solicitation; - -reserve the use of University rooms or spaces; - -participate in intramural sports tournaments and events; or - -hold events for a defined period of time. - Disciplinary Probation - Suspend or cancel the organization's registration of the organization; - Deferred suspension/cancellation of the organization's registration.
+- Letter of Reprimand; - Social Probation; - Require restitution, educational seminars, and/or community service; - Suspend the organization's right to do one or more of the following: - -publicly post signs; - -set up a table or exhibit; - -publicly raise funds or make a solicitation; - -reserve the use of University rooms or spaces; - -participate in intramural sports tournaments and events; or - -hold events for a defined period of time. - Disciplinary Probation - Suspend or cancel the organization's registration of the organization; - Deferred suspension/cancellation of the organization's registration.